Kimpton22/Tutorials-And-Guides/PyRAI2MD/Step 1: Geodesic Interpolation/Step-by-Steps.md

 # Step 6: Set-up Calculations
 Files needed:
-1. Gen-wigner-interp.py - python script that generates the MOLCAS single point calculations
+1. Gen-wigner-interp.py - python script that generates the MOLCAS single-point calculations.
-2. {filename}.inp - MOLCAS input file
+2. {filename}.inp - MOLCAS input file.
-3. {filename}.StrOrb - MOLCAS starting orbitals, usually from the S0 optimized calculations
+3. {filename}.StrOrb - MOLCAS starting orbitals, usually from the S0 optimized calculations.

 How to run:
 ```
 python3 Gen-wigner-interp.py {filename}
 ```
 Outputs:
-1. {filename}[1-n]/bd-td-[1-m] - folders containing the single point calculations, where n is the number of Wigner sample geometries and m is the number of interpolated steps
+1. {filename}[1-n]/bd-td-[1-m] - folders containing the single point calculations, where n is the number of Wigner sample geometries and m is the number of interpolated steps.
-2. runall.sh - shell script that will run all the calculations; usually split this due to hitting the limit of the job submission on the Discovery Cluster
+2. runall.sh - shell script that will run all the calculations; usually split this due to hitting the limit of the job submission on the Discovery Cluster.